 Mobile devices, and especially smartphones, have become the dominant platform when it comes to content consumption, taking over from laptop and desktop devices.
 55% of users watch video every day, and according to YouTube, mobile video viewing grows 100% every year.
 Smartphones are great for viewing video on the go.
 Their screens are getting bigger, as well as their ability to reproduce Full HD or even 4K video, and thanks to technologies such as 4G, users can access high-quality video content anywhere, anytime.

 Also, mobile users are 1.4 times more likely to view ads on their devices when compared to their desktop and TV counterparts.
 59% of marketing executives agree that video content also beats written content on mobile devices, provided that the user is given a choice between the two.
 This is fairly obvious, since not many people are going to bother reading extensive articles on their smartphones.

 Explaining complex concepts in words can get a bit complicated.
 Sure, the number of words you can use is not limited, but the same cannot be said about your audience’s patience and their attention span.
 Most of them are willing to spend a few minutes or less scanning through the article.
 And no matter how concise your writing is, sometimes the best way to explain things is to simply show them.
 For example, regardless of how well you can explain a complex skill like origami, demonstrating it on video is always a better option.

-And we don’t know about you, but we are absolutely in love with animated explainer videos, such as this one.
+And we don’t know about you, but we are absolutely in love with animated explainer videos,.
 They’re entertaining, short, and more easily digestible than articles.
 Video also allows your brand to strike a more personal chord with the users, as long as the video is capable of addressing their problems and pain points.
 They don’t have to go viral, they just have to be informative and authentic.
 And forget about those boring and generic reactions and unboxing videos.
 Nobody likes them.